 To reduce the risk of unauthorized account access from an unattended computer, Huntington’s system will automatically log you off from Huntington Online Banking or Huntington Business Online after 20 minutes of inactivity.
 To resume your banking activity, you'll need to re-enter your user credentials.
 Last Login Date/Time Huntington displays your last login date/time on the lower left-hand side of the My Accounts page.
-If you did not login at this time or feel that the information may be inaccurate, please call us immediately at 1-800-480-BANK (2265) 24 hours a day, 7 days a week.
+If that date does not reflect your latest log in, or you feel that the information may be inaccurate, call (800)480-2265, daily 6:00 a.m. to midnight ET.

 To protect your information and prevent security breaches, we use the latest firewall technologies, all of which are monitored 24x7.
 The firewalls provide a layer of protection between the Internet and Huntington’s internal network, designed to block and filter malicious traffic.

 Still Have Questions?

 If you can’t find what you’re looking for, let us know.
 We’re ready to help in person, online or on the phone.